ReproBrainChart/BHRC_BIDS/README.md

 ## BHRC RBC README
-This is the neuroimaging dataset for the The Brazilian High Risk Cohort Study for Childhood Psychiatric Disorders (BHRC) of the INPD v0.8.
+This is the neuroimaging dataset for the Brazilian High Risk Cohort Study for Childhood Psychiatric Disorders (BHRC) of the INPD v0.8.
 BHRC is a large community school-based study that is following children from Brazil since 2010.
 This study obtained psychological, genetic, and neuroimaging data with the aim to investigate typical and atypical trajectories of psychopathology and cognition over development.
 BHRC data collection was led by Brazil's National Institute